rs/rest-layer/README.md

 | `Delete`  | DELETE      | Item       | Delete the item by its ID.
 | `Clear`   | DELETE      | Collection | Delete all items from the collection matching the context and/or filters.

-Note on GraphQL support and modes: current implementation of GraphQL doesn't suport mutation.
+Note on GraphQL support and modes: current implementation of GraphQL doesn't support mutation.
 Thus only resources with `Read` and `List` modes will be exposed with GraphQL.
 Support for other modes will be added in the future.

 ### Hooks